ChrstphrHll/npc_gen/students/Kloya Kershaw.md

 ---
 ### Description
 - 5th year Gnome Bard in Jettenia
-- straight brunette hair that's a buzz cut, Amber eyes, and Pale skin
+- long wavy dirty blonde hair that's put up, Amber eyes, and Pale skin
 - Is Heroic and Unconvincing, and has Involvement as their ideal

 ### Organizations